dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_metadata_crud-->

-While some of the web-api endpoints already contains support for CRUD (create, read, update, delete), from version 2.15 this is now supported on all endpoints.
-It should work as you expect, and the subsections will give more detailed information about create, update, and delete (read is already covered elsewhere, and have been supported for a long time).
+All metadata entities in DHIS2 have their own API endpoint which supports *CRUD* operations (create, read, update and delete).
+The endpoint URLs follows this format:

+    /api/<entityName>

+The _entityName_ uses the camel-case notation.
+As an example, the endpoint for _data elements_ is:

+    /api/dataElements

 ### Create / update parameters

 <!--DHIS2-SECTION-ID:webapi_metadata_create_update-->

-The following query parameters are available for customizing your request.
+The following request query parameters are available across all metadata endpoints.

 <table>
 <caption>Available Query Filters</caption>